 - The shirt worn must be the team's bocce polo shirt.
 The shirt may not be altered.
-(I.e., sleeveless) in any manner. - Shirts must be the school's color and have the school's name and Unified Sports logo. - There can be no markings on the shirt other than the school's name, Unified Sports logo, and normal manufacturer's trim or manufacturer logo (no more than 21⁄4 square inches). - When standing, apparel must cover the midriff. - Pants should be matching solid color for all teammates (black, navy blue or khaki colored).
-Jeans and cargo pants, and any shorts are not allowed.
-Docker style, dress pants, athletic pants (with or without striping/piping on the side), sweatpants, yoga pants, leggings are all allowable (see below for picture descriptions). - Accent stripes are allowable. - May contain school names/mascot.
+(I.e., sleeveless) in any manner. - Shirts must be the school's color and have the school's name and Unified Sports logo. - There can be no markings on the shirt other than the school's name, Unified Sports logo, and normal manufacturer's trim or manufacturer logo (no more than 21/4 square inches). - When standing, apparel must cover the midriff. - No jackets or hoodies or any garment are permitted under or over a player's polo.
+A solid color long sleeve is permitted under the polo. - Pants should be matching solid color for all teammates. - Jeans and cargo pants, and any shorts are not allowed. - Docker style, dress pants, athletic pants (with or without striping/piping on the side), sweatpants, yoga pants, leggings are all allowable (see below for picture descriptions). - Accent stripes are allowable. - May contain school names/mascot.